chadwhitacre/openpath/_posts/2025-02-03-the-birth-of-the-american-empire.md

 1. Many accept Musk's rise to power as good news.

 1. I don't see this change being forcibly reverted.
 The protest from those who don't accept Musk will likely subside to a manageable simmer relatively soon.
+The next election will be a critical test.

 1. [Unlike Rome](https://en.wikipedia.org/wiki/War_of_Actium), this transition
-   happened without an overt war, which is good.
+   happened without an overt war (so far), which is good.

 1. Elon seems to me likely to succeed in making the U.S. more efficient and effective, based on his success with Twitter and his other companies.